danielpancake/haskell-outrun/README.md

-# HaskellGame
+# haskell-outrun

-Do not edit `HaskellGame.cabal` by hand as it is being generated automatically from `package.yaml`
+Do not edit `haskell-outrun.cabal` by hand as it is being generated automatically from `package.yaml`

 ## Troubleshooting
 | Problem | Solution |